 where τm is the measured value of the torque vector, the error of the given joint is denoted by eτi and k denotes the index of the measurement.

-With this measurement model the standard least squares (LS) estimator can be used.
-The minimization criterion of the estimator is the following:
+With this measurement model, the standard LS estimator can be used.
+The minimisation criterion of the estimator is the following: